School of Life Sciences

 All PhD students are initially registered as MPhil/PhD students and are transferred to a PhD degree in the first half of the second year, subject to satisfactory progress.

-A research degree can be a significant commitment, particularly if you are thinking of a PhD.
-For many this can be a significant barrier to undertaking further study.
+A research degree can be a significant commitment and for many this can be a significant barrier to undertaking further study.

 All of our research degrees can be undertaken on a part-time basis, in which the standard time for study is doubled.
 An MSD is two years, an MPhil is four years, and a PhD is six years.